-Active noise cancelling headphones should not be used in work environments as they block out most all sounds, including those that may be needed.
+Active noise-canceling headphones should not be used in work environments as they block out almost all sounds, including those that may be needed.
 This may prevent workers from hearing important noises such as alarms and speech or warnings from colleagues.
 Typical noise reduction earmuffs or headsets have a similar outcome, as they will likely block out most of those important or needed sounds as well.

-Generally speaking, active noise cancelling ear protection is perfectly safe to use in environments where users do not need to communicate with other people.
+Generally speaking, active noise-canceling ear protection is perfectly safe to use in environments where users do not need to communicate with other people.
 This includes office workers or passengers on airplanes, for example.

 However, manual workers usually need to maintain a consistent level of communication in order to complete their given tasks.
 And, of course, disrupted communication can even be dangerous.

 If you’re concerned about providing hearing protection that will not hinder your employees’ ability to communicate with each other, you may want to consider investing in enhanced communication technologies.